opensafely/documentation/Onboarding analysts.md

 The repo contains a working Study Definition (`study_definition.py`) which you can use to retreive codelists and create dummy data.
 Before making any changes to `study_definition.py` to match your study (which will need to be properly version controlled in git), it's important to understand how the study definition is used by `cohortextractor`.
 Without `cohortextractor` you won't be able to run and test any changes that you've made to `study_definition.py` or the codelists.

 To confirm you can use `cohortextractor`, go to a terminal and submit `cohortextractor --help`, which will list all the ways in which you can use it.
+You can also use `cohortextractor generate_cohort --help` to learn more about the `generate_cohort` command, for example.

-Some of these are discussed in detail below.
+Some of these commands are discussed in detail below.
+Remember that to run any of these commands for your specific local repository, you need to change the direct of your prompt to be the repo directory using for example `cd c:/my-repos-folder/my-repo`.

 #### `generate_cohort`
-This will create a dummy dataset for you, based on the _expectations_ declared in the study definition.
+This will create a dummy dataset for you, `outputs/input.csv`, based on the _expectations_ declared in the study definition.
 Use it for example like this:

     cohortextractor generate_cohort --expectations-population 10000

 where `10000` is the number of rows you want to generate for your dataset.
-Running it will create the `outputs/input.csv` dummy dataset.

-Try it!
-You should find that a new file has been added to the `outputs/` folder.
-Open `input.csv` in your favourite `.csv` viewer and have a look around.

-Try it again -- oops!
-If you still had `input.csv` open, then running `generate_cohort` will give an error because it can't over-write the file.
-Make sure `input.csv` isn't open when you want to make a new one.

-Close `input.csv` and run `generate_cohort` again. `input.csv` will now be refreshed (check the file's _modified_ date) and will contain different data than previously (even if the `study_definition.py` didn't change) because the values are randomly generated.
+Run it -- check that `outputs/input.csv` has been created.
+Run it again -- the file will be refreshed (check the file's _modified_ date) and will contain different data than previously (even if the `study_definition.py` didn't change) because the values are randomly generated.

+Beware that on Windows, you can't have `input.csv` open and generate a new one at the same time.

 #### `update_codelists`
-This will retrieve the codelists from codelists.opensafely.org based on those listed in `/codelists/codelists.txt` and put them in the `codelist` repo folder.
+This will retrieve the codelists from [codelists.opensafely.org](https:\\codelists.opensafely.org) based on those listed in `/codelists/codelists.txt` and put them in the same folder.
 Use it like this:

     cohortextractor update_codelists

-Try it!
-It will add (or update) the codelist `.csv` files in the `codelists/` folder.
-If one or more of these codelist files is open, `update_codelists` won't be able to run properly.
+Run it -- it will add (or update) the codelist `.csv` files in the `codelists/` folder.
 See [here](https://github.com/opensafely/documentation/blob/master/study_definition.md#codelist-definitions) for more information about how to create codelists.

+Beware again that in Windows, if one or more of these codelist files is open then `update_codelists` won't be able to run.

 #### `cohort_report`